Dec. 2023

 She was saying that no matter how cool the room is, she gets hot and itchy from the collarbone up, I bought a 6 to 10 degree incline mat and use it when she sleeps.
 (It is about the size of her head from the waist up.)

+She often sleeps on the non-inclined part of the bed, though, because of her sleeping pattern.
 As for exercise, she plays a couple of hours of club activities in high school (table tennis).
 If it is not raining, she rides her bicycle to and from school in about 30 minutes, which may not be getting enough aerobic exercise.
 She said that although she thinks she is sweating, people around her tell "you don't sweat."
 She also has stiff shoulders, so we will try to find a way to do more aerobic exercise.
 For fluids during the day, she takes a 1-liter water bottle of barley tea and a 500-ml sports drink, in case of heat stroke.
 Some days she doesn't drink much, some days she drinks it all, depending on the day.
 She says she tries to drink a little before she gets thirsty and not to drink a lot at once,

 Is she drinking too much?
 Her weight is about 50 kg.
 She judged the amount to be moderate based on the color of her urine....